 Hey, it happens.
 If you’re late on a payment, or your insurer tries to withdraw funds from your account and there’s not enough money in there to cover your monthly installment, it’s not the end of the world.
 Depending on your bank, they may charge you an NSF fee.
 As for your insurer, they should notify you if you are late on a payment.
 If that happens, it’s very important that you take it very seriously, and take steps right away to rectify the situation.

-If your vehicle is leased or financed, it can be repossessed by the lessor/lienholder if the insurance is cancelled and not replaced with a new policy.
+If your vehicle is leased or financed (learn about the benefits of each), it can be repossessed by the lessor/lienholder if the insurance is cancelled and not replaced with a new policy.
 Insurance is a condition of the finance/lease agreement.

 After a policy cancels for non-payment there is usually a balance left outstanding.
 The cancellation goes on your record even if the balance gets paid at a later date.